-Total expenses increased by \$44 for the three months ended September 30, 2019 compared to the same period in the prior year, primarily due to an increase in (1) general and administration from expanding operations leading to an increase in headcount across the Company and (2) depreciation and amortization from the acquisitions of Delivra and Greenbelt.
-This increase is offset by non-recurring severance and reorganization costs incurred in the prior period as well as lower share-based compensation expense due to vesting of certain options and performance appreciation rights ("PARs").
+Total expenses increased by \$11,659 and \$11,720 for the three and six months ended December 31, 2019 compared to the same period in the prior year, primarily due to an increase in: (1) asset impairment and write-downs from goodwill impairment charges recognized in the cultivation and consumer segments, (2) general and administration expenses from expanded operations leading to an increase in headcount across the Company, (3) sales and marketing expenses from ongoing efforts to create brand awareness, and (4) depreciation and amortization from the acquisitions of Delivra and Greenbelt.
+This increase is offset by lower share-based compensation expense due to the vesting of certain options and performance appreciation rights ("PARs") and lower severance and reorganization costs incurred in the six months ended December 31, 2019.
 The changes in expenses are detailed below as follows: